European exchange with Erasmus+

 All people are welcome at FROEBEL.
 No matter what culture, religion, language, nationality, socio-economic background, sexual orientation, abilities and lifestyle, no matter what personality or gender – the diversity of people – children and adults – is our normality and the resource we draw upon to design everyday activities for the children.
 Working together in a community that is open-minded, that values the individual and sees everyone as having equal rights, we actively combat disadvantage, discrimination and racism.
 An inclusive methodology at FROEBEL is always an open-minded methodology as well, in which no-one is left behind or marginalised.
 The foundation for this is formed by the FROEBEL principles: relationships, individualisation and participation.
 We see it as our job to ensure that all the children in our FROEBEL centres participate with equal rights and are supported holistically.
 Equally, we want to continue to break down all barriers and are delighted to exchange experience with other countries with a view to jointly drawing inspiration and developing new ideas.

 In FROEBEL centres, a variety of digital media are deployed to the benefit of the children.
 What is important in this is not only the use of digital tools with the children, but opportunities for digital documentation too, for working with families and for using digital forms of in-service training and professional development.
+Read more about digital media

-Multilingualism and bilingual education
+Multilingualism & bilingual education

 As part of our Erasmus+ activities, we are looking for Erasmus+ partners to share experience with.
 We would like to visit bilingual and multilingual kindergartens and exchange ideas about how the quality of ideas is then further developed in practice.
 Conversely, we are happy to host partner kindergartens that have their own Erasmus+ support.
 In the main, FROEBEL provides bilingual education in English, but also in Spanish, Italian, Polish, Portuguese and Dutch.
+Read more about billigual education

 One of the most important tasks in care and education centres for young children is to accompany and support the children’s language development processes.
 We follow the idea of language development that is integrated into everyday routines, where the activities offered to children every day are designed to encourage as much use of language as possible.
 Our early childhood professionals see themselves as language models who communicate with the children on the same level and adapt the activities they offer to their current and individual interests.
 Moreover, just under 70 FROEBEL kindergartens are taking part in the federal language kindergarten programme and are supported and accompanied by an additional specialist in language education.
+Read more about language education

 With the topic of architecture we would like to bring together people and organisations that concern themselves as a third educator with the architectural design of space.
 We would also like to answer questions about how our requirements of external grounds are changing in an increasingly urbanised world.
 And we would like to show and arouse interest in the challenge of reflecting pedagogical concepts like REGGIO or a focus on MINT in the architecture and interior design of our centres.